 A similar phenomenon happened in the 1990s, when the dot-com bubble ravaged markets right after the internet connected people all over the world.
 Speculation regarding the long-term development of the World Wide Web caused an investment fever that set Silicon Valley ablaze.
 Companies with no business plan, but still espousing a “net” or “com” suffix on their official name, gained access to millions of dollars, without clear direction on how to use the capital.
 Firms claiming to be operating online failed left and right as a result.
 To recover the losses, the nation’s top engineering minds began to use their talents to attract the maximum possible number of ad-clicks.
 That is when e-commerce got its real start.

 “Bandwagon” literally means a wagon that carries a band across town.
 The term dates back to the 19th century, when entertainer Dan Rice traveled cross country to support presidential nominee Zachary Taylor, inviting Americans to jump on his bandwagon and vote for the Whig candidate in the 1848 elections.
-The tactic worked in Taylor’s favor then, but since then it’s become a symbol of the masses supporting a person or because that seems popular, even if it goes against common sense or shared principles.
+The tactic worked in Taylor’s favor then, but it’s since become a symbol of the masses supporting a person because that seems popular, even if it goes against common sense or shared principles.

 To avoid this bias, make sure you are not being unduly influenced by people with flashy titles that mean nothing.
 Make your own predictions, and know the logic behind them.
-Then turn on the television, log on to your forum of choice or open your mind to the Twittersphere.
+Then, turn on the television, log on to your forum of choice or open your mind to the Twittersphere.

 Don’t get this wrong: your predictions will not always be correct.
 It’s worth listening to other perspectives, but make sure the techniques used by the person on the other side of the screen are sound.
-Celebrity stocks, like those picked out by Oprah Winfrey, George Clooney, or other stars who otherwise show no interest in Wall Street trading, should be taken with a grain of salt.
+Celebrity stocks, like those picked out by Oprah Winfrey, George Clooney or other stars who otherwise show no interest in Wall Street trading, should be taken with a grain of salt.
 Think: Why would they pick now to drop their knowledge?
 Do they have a personal stake in the company?
 Is it a PR stunt of another kind at play here?
 Star dust has captivating qualities, but avoiding it is essential to preserving the integrity of your portfolio.

 With regards to initial public offerings, a strong publicity campaign or a mass-market company can cause stock prices to reach for the sky once shares become available for purchase.
 The overabundant enthusiasm will fade quickly, exposing the stock’s true value.
 That is when you should decide whether or not to buy in to the newly-public venture.